Cork Run Tunnel

 By 1906 the tunnel lining had deteriorated, becoming unstable and requiring almost continuous repair.
 Since the tunnel was so narrow, workers had to take shelter as trains passed.
 At least one fatal work accident happened, and several cave-ins closed the tunnel.
 Around 1900 a 300 ft section of the tunnel was cut open to the sky at the Pittsburgh end.
-By 1947 the Cork Run Tunnel was the only tunnel in the railroad's Panhandle Division that had not been fully "daylighted," cut open to the sky along its entire length.
+By 1947 the Cork Run Tunnel was the only tunnel in the railroad's Panhandle Route that had not been fully "daylighted", or cut open to the sky along its entire length.

-The tunnel was refurbished and re-opened in 1995 to serve as the link between Pittsburgh's Sheraden neighborhood and the community of Ingram on the Port Authority of Allegheny County's West Busway.
+Between 1996 and 1997 tunnel was refurbished and widened again to 34 ft using the New Austrian tunneling method.
+It re-opened in September 2000 to serve as the link between Pittsburgh's Sheraden neighborhood and the community of Ingram on the Pittsburgh Regional Transit's West Busway.